joinpursuit/8-0-technical-curriculum/03-react/react-forms/readme.md

 You will notice that when you've created these inputs, they are unlabeled, and it is unclear which input is for which field.

 Before styling, finish setting up the functionality.
-This will help clarify which form components are used for input functionality and to assist the user experience.
+This will help clarify which form components are used for input functionality and which assist the user experience.

 ![unlabeled and unstyled forms](./assets/form-unlabled-and-unstyled.png)